-Prior to becoming a Jefferson Circuit Court judge, Judge Maze served as Jefferson county attorney from 1999 until his appointment in 2008.
-As county attorney, he helped implement and administer one of the most successful Drug Court programs in the nation.
+Judge Maze also served as a Commissioner on Jefferson County Fiscal Court before serving as Jefferson County Attorney from 1999 to 2008.
+As county attorney, Judge Maze helped implement and administer one of the most successful Drug Court programs in the nation.
 He prosecuted more than 250,000 felony and misdemeanor cases annually and, as counsel to local government, he supervised the merger of Louisville and Jefferson County governments.
 Judge Maze’s office also collected more than $70 million in child support every year during his tenure.

-Judge Maze is a past state director of the International Municipal Lawyers Association and of the Kentucky County Attorneys Association’s Child Support Committee.
-He is a member of the American, Kentucky and Louisville bar associations, and is an active member of the ABA's Appellate Judges Conference.
+Judge Maze is a past state director of the International Municipal Lawyers Association and the Kentucky County Attorneys Association’s Child Support Committee.
+He is a member of the Kentucky and Louisville Bar Associations, as well as the American Bar Association, within which he is an active member of the Appellate Judges Conference.

 Judge Maze holds a bachelor’s degree in political science from Indiana University.
 He is married to the former Peggy Calloway and has five children and eight grandchildren.